The-English-Hub-Dev/The-English-Hub/README.md

 # The English Hub Discord Bot

-The English Hub is a versatile Discord bot designed to assist with various tasks on a Discord server, ranging from moderation to managing voice channels.
-It aims to create a seamless experience for users in an English-learning community of https://discord.gg/enghub.
+This is a versatile Discord bot designed to assist with various tasks on a Discord server, ranging from moderation to managing voice channels.
+It aims to create a seamless experience for users in an English-learning community of [The English Hub server](https://discord.gg/enghub).

 ## Service Status